StanHus/ASTK/README.md

 # AgentSprint TestKit (ASTK) 🚀

-> Universal AI agent benchmarking and testing framework
+> Universal AI agent benchmarking and testing framework with professional-grade multi-layer evaluation

 ASTK is a comprehensive testing framework for AI agents that evaluates performance, intelligence, and capabilities through diverse scenarios.
-Test your agents against real-world tasks like file analysis, code comprehension, and complex reasoning.
+Test your agents against real-world tasks like file analysis, code comprehension, complex reasoning, and professional-grade multi-layer evaluation using OpenAI's infrastructure.

 ## Usage Example